 I think many of us underestimate the benefits of giving, which is understandable when you’re living paycheck to paycheck.
 It can definitely be challenging to do all the things you want while also finding the time to help others, especially when it comes to money.

 Giving can help others, enrich your own life, and encourage you to see your money in a different light.
 Your dollars have a purpose, which can be the mindset shift to help you stay the course with your other money goals.
-Perhaps you don’t donate more money per se, but you can arrange to volunteer more or work in your local community to help neighbors or others in need.
+If you aren’t ready to donate more money just yet, you can instead arrange to volunteer more or work in your local community to help neighbors or others in need.

 Giving can also help you get a nice tax deduction if you give cash and non-cash items to a 501 (c)(3) charitable organization and you are able to itemize your tax deduction.
 TurboTax ItsDeductible will help you accurately value and track your charitable contributions throughout the year and the information can be transferred to your TurboTax tax return.